bryb31/speech-diarization/READ_ME.md

 Once you have activated your virtual environment
 ```
-. ./.my-virtual-env/bin/activate
+. ./.venv/bin/activate
 ```

-and run the Makefile
+and run the Makefile command 'test' to check dependancies

 ```
-make
+make test
 ```

 you should now have installed pyannote-audio and torch via the requirements.txt (see setup.py).
 Torch is large so this will take a while but you will only need to do this once.